|

 Germany from a widow named Mrs. Ziegler (maiden name:

-weren't able to tell me anything about those orders.
+weren't able to tell me anything about those decorations.
 We

 can only speculate about the history of these pieces,